apecosm/python-apecosm/doc/computations/size_integration.rst

     biomass_maps = apecosm.extract_oope_size_integration(data['OOPE'], const)
     biomass_maps

-The function can also be called on spatially averaged biomass density, computed using the :py:func:`apecosm.extract_oope_data`:
+The function can also be called on spatially averaged or integrated biomass density, computed using the :py:func:`apecosm.extract_oope_data`:

 .. math::